Parkland School District: Springhouse Middle School

-Springhouse Middle School is located in Allentown, on Springhouse road just behind the Administration building.
+Springhouse Middle School is located in Allentown, on Springhouse Road just behind the Administration building.
 It serves the southern half of the district, primarily south of Tilghman Street.

 Springhouse Middle School was initially a Junior High School serving grades 7–9.
 However, when the new High School was constructed and Troxell Junior High School closed, Springhouse began serving grades 6–8.

-In 2006 the school underwent a renovation and expansion due to overcrowding (spurring from numerous new developments in Upper Macungie).
+In 2006, the school underwent a renovation and expansion due to overcrowding (spurring from numerous new developments in Upper Macungie).
 The D-wing, auxiliary gymnasium, health class rooms, and a new dedicated band room were part of the expansion.
 Despite this, the school is again dealing with overcrowding and in 2016 had to recently cede some of its sending area to Orefield.

 Students at Springhouse are assigned to teams of teachers that are instructors for core subjects.
-As of 2023 There are nine teams for 6th grade, and three teams each for 7th and 8th grades.
+As of the 2025-2026 school year, there are five teams for the 6th grade, and four teams each for the 7th and 8th grades.
 The school also has language, music, art, and technology classes.
 Springhouse Middle School's 2016 performance profile indicated that the school has an academic score of 81.14.

 In 2014, the school became famous for becoming the first-ever Science Olympiad team to make the national competition, where they won the DuPont Enterprise Excellence Award.
 Springhouse has made the national competition in 2015 and 2016 as well, winning numerous gold medals in various categories.